ed-mare/json_api_server/README.md

 - Better handling of configs (strings vs symbols).
 Get rid of HashWithIndifferentAccess if possible (performance penalty).
 - Inheritance around serializers is messy.
+- Improve cast class (so its configurable), verify it works with Rails time zones.
-- Test against multiple rubies/rails.
+- Test against multiple rubies/rails
 - Clean up tests, esp. as_json which are brittle.
 - Test against Postgres.
 - Support Mongoid.
+- Test against multiple rubies/rails with Travis.

 ## Contributing